-Under the Income Tax Act, there are five heads which are known as the heads on income.
-At the end of each year, you or your accountant is expected to classify your yearly earning under these heads of income as per the Income Tax Act to calculate the amount of tax payable by you as a registered citizen of a country abiding the laws of the prevailing Government.
-These heads of income are here to ensure the proper maintenance of monetary power within the social and governing system.Read more
+Under the Income Tax Act, there are five heads which are known as the heads of income.
+At the end of each year, you or your accountant is expected to classify your yearly earnings under these heads of income as per the Income Tax Act.
+This is to calculate the amount of tax payable by you as a citizen of a country abiding by the laws of the Government.
+These heads of income are here to ensure that there is proper maintenance of monetary power within the social and governing system.Read more

 Zero Capital Gains taxunlike 10% in Mutual Funds

 Save upto Rs 46,800in Tax under section 80 C

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.

 *Tax benefit is subject to changes in tax laws.
 Standard T&C Apply